atosorigin/grafana-weathermap-panel/docs/EN/appendix/json-links.md

 ## traceBack

- - **traceBack**: Allows to associate a color to the background. "true" or "false"
+ - **traceBack**: Allow you to associate a color to the background. "true" or "false"

 ```